(index<- ) ./libstd/io/mod.rs

 970 /// Write a big-endian u32 (4 bytes).

-971 fn write_be_u32(&mut self, nu32) -> IoResult<()> {
+971 fn write_be_u32(&mut self, n: u32) -> IoResult<()> {

 972 extensions::u64_to_be_bytes(n as u64, 4u, |v| self.write(v))